 SARI ORGANIK RICE FIELDS, UBUD (JL SUBAK SOK WAYAH)

-This is an easy walk through the rice fields but slightly more popular than Subak Juwuk Manis.
-You’ll come across several restaurants and art shops and the Ubud Yoga House where you can practice yoga with a view of the rice paddies.
+Sari Organik is one of the most popular rice field walks in Ubud.
+Along the way, you’ll come across several restaurants, art shops, and the Ubud Yoga House where you can practice yoga with a view of the rice paddies.

 There are a few accommodations available here as well but keep in mind that the road is only accessible by scooter, so it might be slightly inconvenient if you’re traveling with a suitcase.

 How to get to Sari Organic Rice Fields?

 If you’re starting from the Ubud Art Market, walk along the right side of Jl Raya Ubud until you find a side road, opposite the Lazy Cats Cafe.
-There are several signs on the wall pointing to a few restaurants and a yoga studio.
-From there, walk along the road and immediately turn left and follow the narrow concrete path which opens up to the rice fields.
+There are several signs on the wall pointing to a few restaurants and the Ubud Yoga House.
+From there, walk along the road and immediately turn left and follow the narrow concrete path until it opens up to the rice fields.

 Entrance fee: Free